 Type D Personality

-a.
-Type D Personality Extrinsic Characteristics (Stress or Fear Related)
+A. Type D Personality Extrinsic Characteristics (Stress or Fear Related)

 1. Anticipation.
 This is the intuitive ability to use past events to forecast a future occurrence.
 Forecasting is a routine and necessary function for all businesses and governmental entities.
-It is also the foundation for all product marketing, i.e., the thing that will increase future sales.
+It is also the foundation for all product marketing, i.e., the things that will increase future sales.

 A company sought advice from a marketing firm in order to help them sell a breakfast cereal.
 A tiger was suggested as the motivating icon.
 It projected strength to those who ate the cereal, while imparting health benefits from the hidden vitamins.
 The marketing firm’s ability to predict how the public would react to the tiger mascot, is a classic example of how anticipation led to Kellogg’s Frosted Flakes™ becoming one of the Nation’s most recognized cereals.

 In 1824 Andrew Jackson ran against John Quincy Adams.
 A newspaper conducted a poll of 500 people and Andrew Jackson received the most votes.
 This started the era of using the straw poll to predict who will win the most votes.